datacite/blog/source/posts/eating-your-own-dog-food.html.md

 ### Generating Metadata

-For the generation of metadata we need to strike the right balance between simple to provide by the author, but rich enough to help with discovery.
+For the generation of metadata, we need to strike a  balance between simple author provided metadata, but rich enough to aid discovery.
 We are doing this via three mechanisms:

 * metadata provided by the author
 * default metadata for the blog